wordswords/dotfiles/README.md

 3. `<Windows Key-UP>` take the current window and full screen it
 4. `<Windows Key-DOWN>` take the current window and un-full screen it, move it into a window in the centre of the desktop

+### Firefox Shortcuts

+I install vinium on Firefox which allows you to use the VIM shortcuts on most pages

+1. `<h> <j> <k> <l>` to scroll as per normal in vim.
+2. `gg` to go to the top of the page
+3. `G` to go to the bottom of the page
+4. `d` to scroll down half a page
+5. `u` to scroll up half a page
+6. `t` to open a new tab
+7. `T` to search through your open tabs
+8. `<Control>-<Alt>-v` while focused on an input element to open gVIM.
+When you write and save the buffer in gVIM it will copy it to the clipboard and focus on the box you have left, so you can quickly insert it in the text input on the browser.

 ## VIM Spellchecking/Grammar checking/Proofreading commands (also Joplin notes)